sarfraznawaz2005/querydumper/README.md

 ## Config Options ##

  - `enabled` : Enable or disable query dumper.
 By default it is disabled.
 If you are on local environment, you can also just add `QUERYDUMPER=true` to env file to enable it.
  - `querystring_name` : Whatever value for this config is set, you will be able to see all running quries by appending this value in your url as query string.
-Example: `http://www.yourapp.com/someurl?qqq`
+Example: `http://www.yourapp.com/someurl?qqq`.
+Default value is `qqq`.
  - `format_sql` : If true, it will also format shown SQL queries.
+Default `false`.
+ - `same_page` : If true, it will dump queries on current page you are on.
+If it affects your layout, you can set this to `false` and be able to view dumped queries on a page available at url `http://yoursite.com/querydumper/dump`.
+In this case, first visit the page you want to see queries of by appending `?querystring_name` value there and then visit `querydumper/dump` route to see quries for your last visited page.
+Default `false`.

 ## License ##